Chapter 12 : Fishing for Wishy-Washy Wishing

 "Atmosphere.
 Now where is it?"

 Bea huffed, taking the contract from under her arm and handing it over to Scorpius.
 If this didn't prove that businessmen were silly geese, she didn't know what would.
 The cramped space between the shelves was dusty, poorly-lit, and smelled of Pince's ointment.
 A hungry book had slobbered all over her sleeve.
-Whatever about this place that screamed contract signing
+Whatever about this place that screamed contract signing, she didn't know.

 A sudden wave of apprehension washed over her.
 He wasn't going to laugh was he?
 Was it too much?
 Or what if she sold herself short?